key-networks/ztncui/README.md

 ##### 3. authtoken.secret

 The app needs to know the zerotier-one authtoken.secret.
-Their are two options:
+There are two options:

 ###### A: Allow access to /var/lib/zerotier-one/authtoken.secret
 The user running the ztncui app needs read access to authtoken.secret.
 This can be achieved with: